 3. An SSD (solid state drive).
 Only Intel or Samsung SSDs are recommended.
 Do not use mechanical hard drives.

-4. A minimum of 4 GB of RAM.
-More is better.
+4. A minimum of 8 GB of RAM.
+16 GB or more is recommended.

 5. Configure Windows 10/11 for CNC use.
 Run the Centroid CNC PC Tuner and follow TB309.